Regularity of quasi-linear equations with H\"ormander vector fields of step two: Introduction

-Let $\Om \subset \R^N$ be an open, simply connected bounded domain and $X_1,\ldots,X_m$ be smooth vector fields with $m\leq N$ such that they along with their commutators span the tangent space at every point in $\Om$.
-This is a special case of \eqref{eq:horcond}, referred as the ``step two hypothesis" by Nagel-Stein \cite{Nag-Stein}, where commutators upto second order are considered in place of the full Lie algebra generated by the vector fields (see \eqref{eq:step2}).
+Let $\Om \subset \R^N$ be an open, simply connected bounded domain and $X_1,\ldots,X_m$ be smooth vector fields with $m\leq N$ such that they, along with their commutators, span the tangent space at every point in $\Om$.
+This is a special case of \eqref{eq:horcond}, referred to as the ``step two hypothesis" by Nagel-Stein \cite{Nag-Stein}, where commutators up to second-order are considered in place of the full Lie algebra generated by the vector fields (see \eqref{eq:step2}).
 We consider the equation

-where $\X u = (X_1u, \ldots, X_m u)$ is the sub-elliptic gradient, $X_i^*$ is the formal adjoint of $X_i$ and $A: \R^m\to \R^m$ is a given $C^1$-function that satisfies the following structure condition
+where $\X u = (X_1u, \ldots, X_m u)$ is the sub-elliptic gradient, $X_i^*$ is the formal adjoint of $X_i$ and $A: \R^m\to \R^m$ is a given $C^1$-function that satisfies the following structure condition,

 for every $z,\xi\in \R^m$, with $1<p<\infty, L\geq 1$ and $\delta\geq 0$.
 The equation \eqref{eq:peq} with \eqref{eq:pstr} is modelled on the degenerated sub-elliptic equation

 which, for $\delta=0$, is called the sub-elliptic $p$-Laplacian equation $\dvh(|\X u|^{p-2}\X u)=0$.